wp-plugins/flickr-mini-gallery/readme.txt

 Mini flickr gallery is a easy way to embed super flexible galeries from any flickr account or group, using different parameters to customise it.

 This plugin is a gallery generator / lightbox view combo.
 Very easy to add to your post or page.
 Type a little code like [miniflickr user="yourusercode" tags="tag1&tag2"] and done.
 You'll have a super flexible gallery on your post

+==Changelog==

+Version 1.1

+   1. using jquery from wordpress(wp_enqueue_script('jquery')) and encapsuled the js functions into jQuery(function($) to avoid conflicts with other plugins
+   2. added a special class on the thumbnails .flickr-mini-gallery-thumb so it easier to style or run scripts on it
+   3. added image titles on the title tag
+   4. Fixed the thumbnail/square selector on the admin
+   5.

 ==Installation==